Dr Owen Thomas

 Owen Thomas joined the department in 2014.
 Prior to this, Owen held an ESRC PhD studentship at the University of Exeter’s Streatham campus and was an ESRC Visiting Research Fellow at the New School for Social Research in New York.

-He is a founding member of the Secrecy, Power and Ignorance research Network (secrecyresearch.com @research_spin) and the Network for Critical Engagement with the Defence Academy—both funded by the GW4) and Justice and Violence Studies@Exeter.
+He is a founding member of the Secrecy, Power and Ignorance research Network (secrecyresearch.com @research_spin), the Network for Critical Engagement with the Defence Academy (both funded by the GW4) and Justice and Violence Studies@Exeter.
 Owen sits on the editorial board of the Critical Military Studies journal.

 From 2021, he will lead a Leverhulme Research Project on ‘Warnings from the Archive: A Century of British Intervention in the Middle East’.
 Please visit our project website here: https://warningsfromthearchive.exeter.ac.uk/.
 This interdisciplinary research project examines two official inquiries, one hundred years apart, into controverisal military interventions in Iraq: the 1917 Mesopotamia Commission and the 2016 Iraq Inquiry.
 This project deconstruct these inquiries to get beneath official thinking and reveal the contexts, values, cultures and beliefs that have shaped British grand strategy, the lessons learnt and lost from a century of intervention, and the voices heard and unheeded.